SamarthMalhotra/Spotify-Clone-with-JS/README.md

-# IT is my frontend  Project
+# It is my frontend  Project